It's All I Can Do

 "It's All I Can Do" is a song by the American rock band the Cars.
 It is the third track from their 1979 album Candy-O. It was written by the band's leader and songwriter Ric Ocasek, and features bassist Benjamin Orr on vocals.

 Sound and genre

 "It's All I Can Do" is a new wave influenced pop rock song.
 According to Brett Milano, writer of the Just What I Needed: The Cars Anthology album notes "'It's All I Can Do' was an affecting, straight-ahead piece of romantic pop, give or take a line like 'When I was crazy, I thought you were great.'"
 The track was described as "gentle" by AllMusic reviewer Greg Prato, while Hamish Champ, writer of The 100 Best-Selling Albums of the 70s called the song "laidback".
+Music journalist Bill Janovitz described the song as having "big, layered backing vocals, beefy guitars, flutey synths and some classic lines like 'When I was crazy, I thought you were great.'"

+Guitarist Elliot Easton felt his solo was "nice".
+He also said that drummer David Robinson "plays an inventive stutter-step beat."

 The bass lines and the G major guitar riffs have a major rock feel, but the song is softened down with Benjamin Orr's vocals and Greg Hawkes keyboard and synth lines.